ucdavis-bioinformatics-training/2017_2018-single-cell-RNA-sequencing-Workshop-UCD_UCB_UCSF/monday/Expression_Matrix.md

 ### Gene Counting

 STAR, Kallisto, and Salmon all quantify the expression level of each gene for each cell as a part of its output.
+If UMIs were used, duplicates need to be first marked and then gene expression levels recounted.
+The packages (`UMI-tools`)[https://github.com/CGATOxford/UMI-tools) can be used to process and correct UMIs.